-- Provide guidelines for how CMSA should present itself on social media. - Require staff to follow the policy guidelines when operating on social media on behalf of the Agency. - Protect CMSA's Facebook account from inappropriate or unproductive dialogue. - Safeguard CMSA from adverse legal and security implications.
+- Provide guidelines for how staff should respond to CMSA related social media requests from third parties (consultants, vendors, etc.) - Provide policy guidelines when operating on social media on behalf of the Agency. - Protect CMSA's social media account(s) from inappropriate or unproductive dialogue. - Safeguard CMSA from adverse legal and security implications.

-Agency standards of conduct shall apply to all employee social media technology use that involves or affects the Agency.
+Agency standards of conduct shall apply to all employee social media technology use that involves the Agency.